A Guide to Managing Your Innovation Portfolio

 We’ve described the importance of a stage-gate-innovation process, that welcomes a wide array of raw ideas, followed by a rigorous validation of these ideas.

 The EXPLORE stage-gate process resembles a Venture Capital funnel, consisting of ideas that deal with high uncertainty.
-The focus is on de-risking these ideas in terms of their Desirability, Viability, Feasibility, and Strategic Fit to the company.
+The focus is on de-risking these ideas in terms of their desirability, viability, feasibility, and strategic fit to the company.

 Based on the stage the idea is in (raw idea to validated idea vs. validated idea to proof-of-concept vs. proof-of-concept to implementation), the budget and resource allocation significantly differ.
-The comparison with a Venture Capital funnel is eminent - think of funding rounds such as pre-seed, seed, series A, series B, etc.
+The comparison with a VC funnel is eminent - think of funding rounds such as pre-seed, seed, series A, series B, etc.

 Below is a visual illustration of an EXPLORE portfolio indicating portfolio strategies to move ideas with high uncertainties to low uncertainties and with low expected returns to high expected returns (or to retire the ideas if such a development is not possible).